Classic New York Cheesecake

 This post may contain affiliate links.
 Read my full disclosure policy.

-Flour might seem like an unusual addition – not all cheesecake recipes incorporate it – but it’s the secret to success.
-A little starch helps prevent the cake from cracking and also makes the filling lighter and fluffier.
+- All-purpose flour: While it may seem unusual in a cheesecake, the flour is the secret to success.
+A little starch helps prevent cracking and makes the filling lighter and fluffier.

 Key Equipment